fernandallobao/fernandallobao/README.md

 - 👋 Hi, I’m @fernandallobao
-- 👀 I’m interested in the whole area of IT at the moment, because I'm still a "child here" and I have a universe to explore! .
-- 🌱 I’m currently learning Front-end, but the sky is the limit .
+- 🌱 I’m currently studying Python for data analysis and AI, but the sky is the limit .
 - 📫 How to reach me fernandafcclobao@gmail.com

 <!---